-Other expense.
-Other expense consists of accretion of our common stock warrant liability, accretion of our Class B conversion liability, which was settled in March 2012, and interest expense.
+Other income (expense).
+Other income (expense) consists of accretion of our common stock warrant liability, accretion of our Class B conversion liability, which was settled in March 2012, interest expense and income from our administrative and business development services agreement with GaAs Labs, which is an affiliate of our directors and majority stockholders John and Susan Ocampo.